ENI6M4/Socialism/README.md

 <br><a href="https://socialistrevolution.org/capitalists-clash-over-hunt-for-covid-19-vaccine/"> -- Intellectual Property </a>
 <br><a href="https://www.jacobinmag.com/2017/05/intellectual-property-prescription-drugs-trans-pacific-partnership"> -- Prescription Drugs Price </a>
 <br><a href="https://falkvinge.net/2012/01/24/copyright-patent-monopolies-are-immoral-exploitation-of-third-world/"> -- Copyright </a>
-<br><a href="https://www.reddit.com/r/socialism/comments/8cek3y/goldman_sachs_analyst_curing_patients_not_a/"> -- Goldman Sachs Analyst: Curing Patients Not a Sustainable Business Model </a>
 <br><a href="https://www.reddit.com/r/environment/comments/ebauzj/goldman_sachs_to_stop_financing_new_drilling_for/"> -- Goldman Sachs: Drilling </a>
+<br><a href="https://twitter.com/telesurenglish/status/1207299476903170048?s=19"> -- Western Corporations Being Sued For Children Injured and Killed in Mines </a>
-<br><a href="https://images-ext-1.discordapp.net/external/Ge_g3VpDcEQXWy9oGuGxcieqNGbOAatksFhg39s1nyA/%3Fauto%3Dwebp%26s%3Dbe4479ff6e72f9832c75117831475c987918c2bb/https/preview.redd.it/gjwe6bdvrgf41.jpg?width=696&height=662"> -- Big Pharma </a>
+<br><a href="https://www.youtube.com/watch?v=KSChKGrynkY"> -- Capitalism Needs Sweatshops, Humanity Does Not </a>
 <br><a href="https://guerrillaontologies.com/2014/05/attempting-the-impossible-calculating-capitalisms-death-toll/"> -- Capitalism Death Toll - 1 </a>
 <a href="https://communism.lemmy.ml/pictrs/image/thumbnail256/zJ8KAPBaWO.jpg"> - 2 </a>
 <br>